Bradford East: Parliamentary boundaries

 1885–1918: The Municipal Borough of Bradford, in the West Riding of Yorkshire, was divided into three single-member constituencies from the 1885 general election.
 Bradford East was the eastern third of Bradford and was approximately rectangular in shape.
 It consisted of the wards of Bradford Moor, East, East Bowling, South, and West Bowling.
 It bordered Pudsey to the east, Elland in the south, Bradford Central to the west and Shipley in the north.

-1918–1950: In this period the constituency comprised the wards of Bradford Moor, East Bowling, Tong, and West Bowling.
+1918–1950: The Municipal Borough of Bradford wards of Bradford Moor, East Bowling, Tong, and West Bowling.
 It was located in the south-east corner of the city of Bradford.

 1950–1955: The constituency was expanded to the south-west, to include territory formerly in the Bradford South seat.
 The Bradford Moor area, in the north of the old East division, was transferred to Bradford Central.
 The wards allocated to the East division from 1950 were East Bowling, Little Horton, North Bierley East, Tong, and West Bowling.

 1955–1974: The 1955 redistribution removed the western part of the old East division and expanded the seat north.
 North Bierley East and West Bowling wards were transferred to Bradford South.
 The East seat from 1955 comprised the wards of East Bowling, Exchange, Listerhills, Little Horton, South, and Tong.

-In 1974 the East seat disappeared.
+In 1974 the Bradford East seat was abolished.
 The Bowling area became part of Bradford North; Tong joined Bradford South; and Little Horton became part of Bradford West.

-From 2010: The new Bradford East is the successor seat to the Bradford North constituency, which was created for the 1918 general election.
+2010-2024: Bradford East was recreated as the successor seat to Bradford North, which was created for the 1918 general election.
 The report into the boundary review says;